ScAAN/waterfrontmap/README.md

 ## Resources
 - [pyshp](https://pypi.python.org/pypi/pyshp), python library that
   looks like it might be able to read shape files and write GeoJSONs.
+    - [gist](https://gist.github.com/frankrowe/6071443) to read in a
+      shape file and save a GeoJSON
 - [mapbox](https://www.mapbox.com/), the platform we're using
 - [#BagItNYC map](http://bagitnyc.org/map/), map that partly inspired us